holyjak/interactive-dev-wshop/README.md

-# interactive-dev-wshop
+# The "Experience interactive development" workshop

 Join us to experience what interactive development (also known as REPL-driven development) is about!
 Feel the joy of immediate feedback, growing your program in tiny increments, of restart-less development!

 Suitable for anyone who has some experience with programming.
-Having some experience with JavaScript is pretty useful (since some key things there are similar to Clojure, which we will use).
+Having experience with JavaScript is pretty useful (since a few key things there are similar to Clojure, which we will use).

-I want to thank Jingyi Li, Maria Vu, and Mathias Årstad Olsen, whose help has made this workshop a lot better.
+I want to thank Jingyi Li, Maria Vu, and Mathias Årstad Olsen, whose help has made this workshop a whole lot better.

 ## Instructions

+For instructors: Read the [Instructor guide](Instructor%20guide.md).

 ### Preparation prior to the workshop

-Instal Docker, [VS Code](https://code.visualstudio.com/) and its Clojure [extension Calva](https://code.visualstudio.com/), get a local copy of https://github.com/holyjak/interactive-dev-wshop.
+Instal Docker, [VS Code](https://code.visualstudio.com/) and its Clojure [extension Calva](https://code.visualstudio.com/), get a local copy of https://github.com/holyjak/interactive-dev-wshop (`git clone` or [a zip file](https://github.com/holyjak/interactive-dev-wshop/archive/master.zip)).
 Execute `docker run -it holyjak/interactive-dev-wshop /bin/echo` (in any directory) to download the workshop Docker container.

-Beware: This directory must me at a place where both VS Code and Docker can see it.
+Beware: This directory must be at a place where both VS Code and Docker can see it.

 Next, read briefly through this file.

-#### FAQ

-* What is a REPL?

 ### Intro